Administering AP Exams outside your school

 - Electrical outlets and other equipment: How many electrical outlets are there, and where are they located?
 Is there a wall clock?
 Are there lecterns, microphones, whiteboards, or other ways to post information for students?

-- Storage: Can items such as tape recorders and CD players be stored safely within the facility or delivered on the day of a specific exam?
+- Storage: Can items such as CD players be stored safely within the facility or delivered on the day of a specific exam?

 - Accessibility: Does the facility support the special requirements of students with disabilities?